 The most significant source of revenue for the City is taxes, including property, marijuana, state shared revenues, franchise and motel taxes.
-For the year ended June 30, 2023, taxes of \$24,691 made up 57 percent of governmental funds revenue.
+For the year ended June 30, 2024, taxes of \$25,751 made up 68 percent of governmental funds revenue.

 - Property taxes are based upon valuations as of January 1 of every year, and with strong demand for housing translating into strong appreciation in the market, real market growth will not restrict the constitutionally mandated increase of assessed value by 3 percent.
-Consequently, property taxes should realize an annual growth of around 3 percent. - Marijuana taxes have decreased by -14% from the prior year.
-As we have come out of the COVID-19 restrictions it appears that consumption of recreational marijuana use has declined.
-Coupled with a reduction in market price for recreational marijuana it is anticipated that there will be no serious growth in marijuana revenues in the coming year. - Liquor and tobacco tax revenues shared by the State were mixed, while liquor tax revenues increased by 3 percent, tobacco tax revenues decline by -14%. - State shared revenues were down -2 percent which continues the recent trend of declining revenues from this source.
-Hotel/motel transient lodging taxes reversed their recent trend with a -8
+Consequently, property taxes should realize an annual growth of around 3 percent. - Marijuana taxes have decreased by -5% from the prior year.
+Market price for recreational marijuana has declined in recent years due to increased market competition, it is anticipated that there will be no serious growth in marijuana revenues in the coming year. - Liquor and tobacco tax revenues shared by the State were down; liquor tax revenues decreased by -4 percent, tobacco tax revenues decline by -1% from the prior year. - State shared revenues were down -3 percent which continues the recent trend of declining revenues from this source. - Hotel/motel transient lodging taxes followed up last years decline in revenue with an additional -4 percent decline in revenue.